rondlite/reaction-docs/website/versioned_docs/version-v1.4.1/using-ci.md

 original_id: using-ci
 ---

-When a Pull Request is made to the Reaction repo, there are four acceptance steps that should pass before we merge into the `development` branch.
+When a Pull Request is made to the Demandepo, there are four acceptance steps that should pass before we merge into the `development` branch.

 When successful, Docker images are also pushed to [Docker Hub](https://hub.docker.com/u/reactioncommerce/).